-Before joining Hueston Hennigan, Mr. Fursevich was an associate at O’Melveny & Myers, where he represented a former Uber executive in a high-profile dispute with Lyft and secured a complete reversal in the California Court of Appeal of a trial court decision under the Hague Abduction Convention.
+Before joining Hueston Hennigan, Mr. Fursevich was an associate at O’Melveny & Myers, where he represented a Fortune 500 technology company in a high-profile intellectual property dispute and secured a complete reversal in the California Court of Appeal of a trial court decision under the Hague Abduction Convention.

 Experience